New Jersey environmental bills move ahead with Exxon deal pending

-NEW YORK (Reuters) - A New Jersey bill that calls for more money from environmental settlements to fund cleanups moved to the full state Assembly on Thursday in the wake of a controversial $225 million deal with Exxon Mobil Corp.
+NEW YORK, March 19 (Reuters) - A New Jersey bill that calls for more money from environmental settlements to fund cleanups moved to the full state Assembly on Thursday in the wake of a controversial $225 million deal with Exxon Mobil Corp.

 A state Assembly committee released the bill, which was already approved by the New Jersey Senate.
 The committee also pushed forward a bill that would extend the public comment period on environmental settlements to 60 days from the current 30.